Jolicloud/jolicloud-daemon/README.md

 Copyright
 =========

 Joli OS is copyrighted by Jolicloud SAS and others.
+You are not granted rights or licenses to the trademarks of Jolicloud or any party, including without limitation the Joli OS name or logo.
+Copyright (C) 2009-2011 - The name and logo for Jolicloud are registered trademarks of Jolicloud SAS.

 > This program is free software; you can redistribute it and/or modify
 > it under the terms of the GNU General Public License as published by
 > the Free Software Foundation; version 2 dated June, 1991.